i0dev/ChunkBusters/README.md

   Chunk_Buster_Place_No_Permission: '&4You do not have &cchunkbusters.place &4permission!'
   #This is the message that sends when you don't have permission to reload the plugin.
   Reload_No_Permission: '&4You do not have &cchunkbusters.reload &4permission!'
+  #This is the message that sends when you don't have permission to craft a ChunkBuster.
+  Chunk_Buster_Craft_No_Permission: '&4You do not have &cchunkbusters.craft &4permission!'
+  #This is the message that sends when you don't have successfully crafted a ChunkBuster.
+  Chunk_Buster_Craft_Success: '&a&lYou successfully crafted a ChunkBuster!'
 #Here is the crafting recipe for the chunk buster.
 You can disable this if you want in the GeneralConfig section
 #The order of slots is from top left, and ends at the bottom right.
 You can input any material you wish.
 #If you want it to be a blank spot, just put `AIR`.